 We have deliberately kept the charity relatively small and local, and we find that our clients and their parents / guardians appreciate the friendly and personal feel that we look to create and which is a central characteristic of all our therapists.

 The Otakar Kraus Music Trust chooses its music therapists with great care.
 They all have different areas of expertise within their field.
 Our seven music therapists have over 100 years of experience between them.
 They are all skilled musicians who have completed a Department of Health approved Postgraduate Diploma in Music Therapy SRAsT (Music) and have been trained to use music in a focused and controlled way for treatment and assessment.
 Our therapists are closely involved in the overall development of each of their clients, helping them to achieve their full potential.
 They gradually establish a musical relationship where emotions can be expressed, explored and worked through within a safe and confidential environment.

-The studio where music therapy sessions take place is a purpose built a studio with a large studio space and a two-way mirrored observation room where parents and carers can watch sessions.
 Before music therapy sessions start at OKMT we will arrange to meet with you to understand your child and to match them with the therapist within the team, who is best suited to meet their specific needs.